Table of Contents

 The present processing time for the citizenship application is 12 months.
 This includes the time for the application to be checked.
 It allows time to prepare for the test and the interview.

 The citizenship test is now given online as well as interviews and hearings, which are given with videoconferencing.
 Age and application may determine if you take a test or go with an interview.
 If you are over 55, you may only do the interview and not the test.
 Those who do not want to do the test or interview online will have to wait until in-person testing and interviewing resumes.

 What can you expect on the citizenship test?

 There are 20 questions about the rights and responsibilities of Canadians.
 Tested will be the following areas of knowledge:

 There will be multiple choice as well as true or false questions.
 You can study for the test beforehand.
 This page gives you information and allows you to prepare.

-If you have questions regarding citizenship or permanent residency, we can help you.
+If you have questions regarding citizenship, permanent residency or citizenship calculator, we can help you.
 As a certified immigration consultant, Canada Safe Haven Immigration Consulting has a team that have been through the immigration process.
 They are knowledgeable and can help you with the applications or documentation.